hantsy/quarkus-sandbox/docs/jakarta-data.md

 }
 ```

-In `PostRepositoryTest`, we can add a `@BeforeEach` hook method to clean up the sample data for all tests.
+In `PostRepositoryTest`, create a `@BeforeEach` hook method, we can use it to clean up the sample data for all tests.

 ```java
 @BeforeEach